a

 The start is “blitz vinnig” (very fast) therefore make sure you are ready to go at 100 percent effort from the gun.

 Effort is more important than pace.
-You’re time/pace on the XC won’t be comparable to the same distance on the road.
-Rather race for position.
+Your time/pace on the XC won’t be comparable to the same distance on the road.
+Rather, race for position.

 Set mini challenges in the race, like catching the person just in front of you before the mud section.